New Physics in $b \to s \mu \mu$: FCC-hh or a Muon Collider?: (HL-)LHC and FCC-hh analyses

 The analysis of the di-muon signatures at the hadron colliders is based on the recent CMS search \cite{CMS:2021ctt}.
 For each benchmark model, we calculate the leading-order Drell-Yan cross section analytically on parton level which is then numerically convoluted with the {\tt NNPDF30\_nnlo\_as\_0118} PDF set \cite{NNPDF:2014otw} using Mathematica ($\mu_F = m_{\mu\mu}$).
 The CMS collaboration reported the SM expected number of DY and other background events in the binned $m_{\mu\mu}$ distribution.
 Their DY prediction is calculated at NNLO QCD and NLO EW precision.

 The present observed 95\% CL limits on all benchmark models come from assuming the number of expected DY events in each bin reported by the CMS collaboration is rescaled by the ratio of leading-order BSM and SM cross sections~\cite{Greljo:2017vvb}.
 The systematic uncertainty on the number of DY events is as reported by the CMS collaboration.
 The statistical analysis takes into account the number of SM+BSM DY events, as well as events coming from non-DY backgrounds.
+We note, that neglecting the subleading contribution of non-DY backgrounds has a negligible effect on the derived bounds.

 In order to obtain the projections for the HL-LHC and the FCC-hh, we translated the $m_{\mu\mu}$ distribution into $\tau=m^2_{\mu\mu}/s_0$ distribution and rescaled the CMS prediction by the ratio